Fexooo/FastMCServer/README.md

 # There is something missing!
 I know, that right now the Software is limited on a normal and casual Server, but I'm planning on adding new Features!
 Check my to-do List and if there isn't the Feature you want open a Pull Request on GitHub.

+This Program is not affiliated with Mojang or Microsoft!